Frequently Asked Questions for Prospective Students

 Q. On average, how many years does it take the majority of your students to obtain their Ph.D.’s?

 Answer: Over the past ten years, the median time to completion is between five and one-half years and six years.

 IV.
 Financial Inquiries (all amounts are subject to change)

 Q. What are the terms of an assistantship award?

-Answer: The awards for the 2019-2020 academic year includes full tuition, health insurance subsidy and a living stipend of $29,000 paid over eight months of the academic semester.
+Answer: The awards for the 2021-2022 academic year include full tuition, health insurance subsidy, and a living stipend of $33,100 paid over eight months of the academic semester.
 The assistantships carry work obligations of fifteen hours per week.

 Q. What additional application materials do I need in order to be considered for financial aid?